Skip to content

 The current React Native version only supports Android and iOS platforms.

-1. Go to User Access Monitoring > Create Application > React Native;
+1. Go to RUM > Create Application > React Native;

-2. Create two applications for React Native Android and React Native iOS respectively to receive RUM data from Android and iOS platforms;
+2. Create two separate applications for React Native Android and React Native iOS to receive RUM data from the Android and iOS platforms respectively;

 3. Enter the corresponding application name and application ID for each platform's application;